 \section{Conclusion}

-Measurement-based quantum computation (MBQC) is a promising candidate to implement quantum circuits in laboratories and hence it is crucial to identify the ingredient, known as cluster state, which belongs to the set of stabilizer states required for performing MBQC perfectly.
+MBQC is a promising candidate to implement quantum circuits in laboratories and hence it is crucial to identify the ingredient, known as the cluster state, which belongs to the set of stabilizer states required for performing MBQC perfectly.
 They are typically produced by using the nearest-neighbor Ising Hamiltonian from a product state.
-Instead of nearest-neighbor (NN) interactions, if the product state is evolved with variable-range interactions, weighted graph states possessing exquisite characteristics can be produced, exhibiting some features of the evolving Hamiltonian that NN interactions cannot reveal.
-We argued the exact expression of generalized geometric measure (GGM) as a function of fall-off rate, range of interactions and time for any system size, in both one- and two-dimensions with varied geometries.
+Instead of NN interactions, if the product state is evolved with variable-range interactions, weighted graph states possessing exquisite characteristics can be produced, exhibiting some features of the evolving Hamiltonian that NN interactions cannot reveal.
+We presented the exact expression of GGM as a function of fall-off rate, range of interactions, and time for any system size, in both one and two dimensions with varied geometries.
 It is worth noting that producing GGM for an arbitrary number of sites is computationally demanding since it necessitates calculating the maximum eigenvalues of all possible reduced density matrices and hence with the increase of system size, the computational complexity grows exponentially.
 In this case, we proved that the maximum eigenvalue obtained only from the single-site reduced density matrix contributes to the GGM.
-We demonstrated that the time-derivative of GGM in one- and two-dimensions, including lattices formed after deformation from square one, can identify transitions in fall-off rates from long-range to quasi-local regions.
+We demonstrated that the time derivative of GGM in one and two dimensions, including lattices formed after deformation from square one, can identify transitions in fall-off rates from long-range to quasi-local regions.
 On the other hand, we found that the saturation of time-averaged GGM with system size as well as fall-off rates can be employed to predict transitions from quasi-local to local regimes in the evolving Hamiltonian.
 Furthermore, we observed that, for a certain system size, GGM generated from a finite-range Hamiltonian resembles the behavior of GGM in the long-range models under the quasi-local and local regimes.